silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 A child read the way I have just described has nowhere to go.
 They are dependent on the same people doing the misreading.
 So they adapt.
 They comply.
 They work out which version of themselves causes the least trouble and they run that one - and the family, watching the trouble stop, concludes the problem is solved.

 It is not solved.
-It has been hidden - and it's the start of building that mask.
+It has been hidden - and it's the material that builds that mask.

 Then the child grows up, and adulthood hands them the one thing they never had as a child: the ability to leave.